grafana/integration-sample-apps/sample-apps/apache-solr/README.md

 # Debugging Tips

-When deploying the Apache Solr and ZooKeeper Cluster Sample App, you may encounter issues that require debugging.
+When deploying the Apache Solr and ZooKeeper Cluster sample app, you may encounter issues that require debugging.
 Here are some tips to validate the setup and troubleshoot common problems.

 ## Accessing the Multipass Instances